-This machine has an Internet access during its first boot.
-After the reboot, this machine is only reachable using management network.
-A vagrant ssh node01 will not work.
+These machines have an Internet access only during its first boot to emulate a node connected to a switch controlled by PacketFence.
+After the reboot, machines are only reachable using management network: vagrant ssh node01 will not work.

-All interfaces of node01 are up after initial provisionning.
+All interfaces of node01 and node02 are up after initial provisionning.
 We rely on switch01 configuration to trigger specific scenario.